-With the world’s current population at 7.6 billion and the number of resources and money it takes to raise a child, we don’t think that its necessary for us to bring more humans into the world.
+With the world’s current population at 7.9 billion and the number of resources and money it takes to raise a child, we don’t think that it’s necessary for us to bring more humans into the world.

-I understand that it’s fundamental human instinct to reproduce.
-And it totally made sense to grow the population an your family in the past.
+I understand that humans are biologically wired to reproduce.
+And it totally made sense to grow the population and your family in the past.

 However, with the future looking scary with fish-less oceans predicted by 2048, and the degradation of the environment, the future for our children and our grandchildren, is not looking bright.

 As people who care deeply about the environment, it doesn’t make sense to bring kids into this world.
 Especially in the state that it’s currently in and all the future predictions based on current resource depletion.